On the computational hardness needed for quantum cryptography: Introduction

-\paragraph{EFI pairs from semi-honest oblivious transfer.} We first define a new security notion of quantum oblivious transfer, which considers only ``purification attacks''.
+\paragraph*{EFI pairs from semi-honest OT.} We first define a new notion of quantum oblivious transfer, which considers only ``purification attacks''.
 (This notion can be viewed as a quantum analogue of the classical ``non-erasing, honest-but-curious'' attacks.)
 Furthermore, the semi-honest adversaries must run the purified protocol till the end, i.e.\ are disallowed to abort.
 (Classically, this does not matter.)

 We first describe constructing EFI from semi-honest OT, which is more straightforward.
 Consider the adversarial view in the following two executions: \begin{itemize} \item Here the sender is honest and the receiver is semi-honest.
 The sender chooses the bits uniformly at random and the semi-honest receiver chooses the choice bit uniformly at random.
 (By correctness, the receiver is always able to recover one bit specified by the choice bit with certainty.
 The task for the semi-honest receiver is to extract the sender's other bit from his purified view.) \item Here the receiver is honest and the sender is semi-honest.
 The receiver chooses the choice bit uniformly at random and the semi-honest sender prepares two equal superposition states $\ket+^{\otimes 2}$ for her input bits.
 (Here the task for the semi-honest sender is to extract receiver's choice bit from her purified view.) \end{itemize} It is easy to see that these views can be computed efficiently since the OT protocol is efficient; and by the semi-honest security of OT, both tasks should be impossible for efficient algorithms.
 At the same time, the impossibility of Chailloux, Gutoski, and Sikora~\cite{CGS16} states that for every OT protocol, one of these two tasks can be accomplished with success probability $\ge\frac23$ inefficiently.